HEAR | Access

 HEAR is a college and university admissions scheme for school leavers from socio-economically disadvantaged backgrounds.
 Eligible students compete for a quota of reduced points places in the colleges that run HEAR.
 Students who get a college or university place through HEAR also get a range of personal, academic and social supports while they are studying at third level.

-HEAR is for school leavers under the age of 23 as of 1 January 2020 who are resident in the Republic of Ireland.
+HEAR is for school leavers under the age of 23 as of 1 January 2024 who are resident in the Republic of Ireland.
 HEAR applicants must meet a range of financial, social and cultural inidicators to be considered for a reduced points place and extra college support.
-For more information please visit the HEAR website.

 - The overall number of places on the course.